Cooling things

 Passive cooling

-Passive cooling tends to mean 'what happens with no moving parts'.
+Passive cooling tends to mean 'what happens with no moving parts', so whatever amount of conduction, radiation, and/or convection would happen anyway without any help.

-You're stirring the air better than just convection would, so heat transfer goes a faster than if warm air just sits around - but the difference is rarely much -- convection always does this at least a little when there is temperature difference (if you're in gravity; this is about density differences).
+The difference is rarely much -- convection always does this at least a little, when there is temperature difference (if you're in gravity; this is about density differences).

-And you could argue that's technically active cooling (because you're adding work, so using energy), but intuitively it feels like it hardly qualifies.
+Technically this is active cooling - because you're adding work, so using energy - but intuitively it feels like it hardly qualifies.

 Evaporative cooling